 Healthcare Improvement Scotland

-We have been working with Healthcare Improvement Scotland to test our software, OutNav, and help some teams develop a more co-ordinated approach to outcome monitoring, particularly for complex programmes of work.
+We have been working with teams within the ihub in Healthcare Improvement Scotland to test our software, OutNav, and help them develop a more co-ordinated approach to outcome monitoring, particularly for complex programmes of work.
 This has helped us understand more about how clients might use the different functionality of OutNav to share learning and good evaluation practice across larger organisations.

 Know Violence in Childhood Global Learning Initiative